Dental Hygiene - Degree Completion Program, Bachelor of Science in Dental Hygiene

 This degree is intended for licensed dental hygienists with an associate degree or certificate.
 This bachelor’s degree allows students to take all classes online while continuing to work in the dental hygiene profession.
 Extensive transfer credit is given for dental hygiene licensure.
 The focus of the degree is to prepare graduates for positions in public health, dental hygiene education, research, expanded practice and graduate study.

-This degree is nationally recognized by the American Dental Association.
+This program is nationally recognized by the American Dental Association (ADA).

 To receive a bachelor's degree at Northern Arizona University, you must complete at least 120 units of credit that minimally includes a major, the liberal studies requirements, and university requirements as listed below.